Skip to Content

 4. execute and verify

-5. unpause only after the fix is confirmed live
+5. unpause only after the corrective change is confirmed live

 Post-finality model